 \subsubsection{Numerical efficiency}

-Our focus in this subsection lies in the comparison of the efficiency of constructing the GE-PI spaces $\bV^{\bl,L}$ for a given $\bl$ and for arbitrary $L\in\calLG$.
-Indeed, GE coupling coefficients can be chosen as generalized Clebsch--Gordan coefficients~\cite{Dusson2022-ie}, which have an explicit form, whereas GE-PI bases are typically numerically very expensive to determine.
-Therefore, we only present efficiency results for the GE-PI case, and omit the GE case.

-Due to the large freedom in the parameter choices (e.g. $\bl\in\calL^N$ can be chosen to have arbitrary length, and the elements therein vary freely either), it is impractical to carry out a thorough comparison for all possible $\bl\in\calL^N$ and we restrict ourselves to $\bl=(l,l,\ldots,l)\in\calL^\Nat$, noting that bases for general $\bl$ can be constructed using~Proposition~\ref{prop:GEPI_rec}.
-We could also use $\bl=((n,\ell),(n,\ell),\ldots,(n,\ell))\in\calL^\Nat$ with $n\in\N$ without changing the coupling coefficients, but only the underlying basis.
+Our focus in this subsection lies in the comparison of the efficiency of constructing the GE-PI spaces $\bV^{\bl,L}$ for a given $\bl$ and for arbitrary $L\in\calLG$, as the computation of GE-PI bases is in general very expensive, and more challenging than GE bases, which can also be computed using generalized Clebsch--Gordan coefficients~\cite{Dusson2022-ie}.
+Also, while the proposed method and our code work for general $\bl\in\calL^\Nat$, it is impractical to carry out a thorough comparison for all possible $\bl$ due to the large freedom in the parameter choices (e.g. $\bl\in\calL^N$ can be chosen to have arbitrary length, and the elements therein vary freely either).
+Thus, we restrict ourselves to $\bl=(l,l,\ldots,l)\in\calL^\Nat$, especially noting that bases for general $\bl$ can be constructed from such identical $\bl$, using~Proposition~\ref{prop:GEPI_rec}.
+We could also use $\bl=((n,\ell),(n,\ell),\ldots,(n,\ell))\in\calL^\Nat$ with $n\in\N$ without changing the coupling coefficients, but only the underlying basis, as indicated in Remark~\ref{rem:id-ell-blocks}.
 Like in some other contexts~\cite{Dusson2022-ie,Batatia2022-zi}, we sometimes refer $\Nat$ to the \emph{correlation order} and $l$ the \emph{polynomial degree} if $l\in\N_0$.